confluentmedical/nitinol-design-concepts/115-open-frame-shape-set/index.md

 ## Boundary Conditions

 As with the interactions, boundary conditions are created or modified for each step of the analysis.
 It is important to remember that the material property definition includes a reference temperature, and the mechanical properties shift according to the model temperature relative to that reference temperature.
 Therefore, the initial temperature of the model must be defined as a "predefined field".
-In this case, we apply a temperature of 22 degrees C, and threfore stresses correspond to those expected at room temperature.
+In this case, we apply a temperature of 22 degrees C, and therefore stresses correspond to those expected at room temperature.
 ![boundary-condition-manager](115-bc-manager.png)
 ![temperature](115-temperature.png)